 In this digital age, it is easy to forget that once upon a time we had to actually have a physical print of our most valued art and present it nicely in a large expensive leather portfolio for any job interview; keeping only your best pieces within fingers reach.

 Now, everyone can just click through your designs on a website that displays ALL your work.
 But does it really make you stand out?
 Does it showcase your real talent?
 What do you do to set yourself apart?
+Here are some tips to enhance your graphic design portfolio:

 - Keep the online/print portfolio clean, simple and beautiful so that it isn’t overwhelming.
 It is easy to put everything you have created on display, but keep in mind people have a short attention span!
 Only put your strongest pieces in their face.
 What you put in your portfolio for people to view, you get in return.
 In other words, if you don’t want a certain type of client, don’t show that type of work in your portfolio.